scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Poison Dagger.*** *Melee Attack:* 3 AP, 3/1/1/0/0</br>You may reroll 1 die in the attack roll and this deals 1 wound on hit.
+***Poison Dagger.*** *Melee Attack:* 3 AP, 3/1/1/0/0 - You may reroll 1 die in the attack roll and this deals 1 wound on hit.

-***Poison Dagger (off-hand).*** *Melee Attack:* 2 AP, 0/4/1/0/0</br>You may reroll 1 die in the attack roll and this deals 1 wound on hit.
+***Poison Dagger (off-hand).*** *Melee Attack:* 2 AP, 0/4/1/0/0 - You may reroll 1 die in the attack roll and this deals 1 wound on hit.

-***Sneak Attack.*** *Maneuver, Melee Attack:* 3 AP, 3/1/1/0/0</br>Only usable if you are flanking or have Combat Advantage.
+***Sneak Attack.*** *Maneuver, Melee Attack:* 3 AP, 3/1/1/0/0 - Only usable if you are flanking or have Combat Advantage.
 You may reroll 4 dice in the attack roll and this deals 1 wound on hit.
 For every crit in your attack roll add an extra wound die to the damage.

-***Sucker Punch.*** *Maneuver, Reaction:* 2 AP, 3/1/1/0/0</br>When an adjacent creature is casting a spell you may attack them before their spell completes, dealing 1 wound die on hit.
+***Sucker Punch.*** *Maneuver, Reaction:* 2 AP, 3/1/1/0/0 - When an adjacent creature is casting a spell you may attack them before their spell completes, dealing 1 wound die on hit.
 If the attack lands the creature adds 1 bad die, plus a bad die for every crit in your attack roll to their spellcasting roll.
 ___

-#### Twili Witch
+#### Tlani Witch
  | | | | |
  |:---|---:|:---|---:|
  | **Defense:** | 0/3 | **AP:** | 11 |
  | **Wounds:** | 6 | **Challenge:** | 12 |
  | **Move/Sprint:** | 4/5 | **Size:** | Medium |
+___
 |STR|DEX|STA|INT|WIL|CHA|
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |-1/0|3/2|1/1|0/0|4/3|1/0|